Conversion of Gaussian states under incoherent Gaussian operations

-All the above results for conversion of coherence state are implicitly assuming a discrete-variable system (finite dimensional system).
-Note that the first framework for understanding quantum coherence is quantum optics which must require quantum states in a continuous-variable system (infinite dimensional system), especially the Gaussian states which have arisen to a privilged position in continuous-variable quantum information \cite{Glaux, Sudx, Braux, Weedx}.
-This motivates us to discuss conversion of coherence state in continuous-variable systems under incoherent Gaussian operations ($\text{IGO}s$).
+All the above results for conversion of coherence states are implicitly assuming a discrete-variable system (finite dimensional system).
+Note that the first framework for understanding quantum coherence is quantum optics which must require quantum states in a continuous-variable system (infinite dimensional system), especially the Gaussian states which have arisen to a privileged position in continuous-variable quantum information \cite{Glaux, Sudx, Braux, Weedx}.
+The primary tool for analyzing Gaussian states is Gaussian operations.
+Indeed, Gaussian operations correspond exactly to those operations that can be implemented by means of optical elements such as beam splitters, phase shifts and squeezers together with homodyne measurements \cite{Gie,Eis3,Fiu}.
+Such operations are in principle experimentally accessible with present technology \cite{Leo}.
+Especially, Gaussian unitary operations can be realized as a passive operation, a single-mode squeezing operation on each of the $n$ modes, and a subsequent second passive operation \cite{Eis2}.
+In fact, phase rotation, the simplest and most common Gaussian unitary operation is an optical implementation which preserves coherence in the process of conversion of coherent states \cite{Weedx}.
+For the process of evolution of optical cat states, coherence is consumed \cite{Glancy,Mzhang}.

+In the outlook of \cite{Bau}, T. Baumgratz, etc. point out that coherence theory of Gaussian systems is needed.
+Closely mirroring the development of entanglement theory, mathematical problems concerning continuity that are inevitably emerging can be addressed by requiring energy constraints \cite{Eis1} or by considering special, experimentally relevant, subclasses such as Gaussian states \cite{Eis2}.

+The study of coherence theory of Gaussian systems is moving ahead since the question is proposed \cite{Bau}.
+Recently, coherence theory of Gaussian systems including incoherent Gaussian states, incoherent Gaussian operations and coherence measures of Gaussian states is introduced \cite{Xu1,Danx,Xu2}.
+The main contribution of our paper is to discuss conversion of coherence states in continuous-variable systems under incoherent Gaussian operations ($\text{IGO}s$).

 The paper is organized as follows.
-In section II, an explicit description of conversion for Gusssian states of one-mode continuous-variable system is provided and the no-go theorem of purification for gaussian states is bulit.
-In section III, we furtherly study of structure of IGOs in 2-mode continuous-variable system and characterize conversion for one kind of important Guassian pure states under IGOs.
-Section IV is a summary of our findings.
+In section II, we review some background material and establish notations.
+In particular, we review the definitions and characterizations of incoherent Gaussian states and incoherent Gaussian operations obtained in \cite{Xu1}.
+In section III, an explicit description of conversion of Gaussian states of one-mode continuous-variable systems is provided and the no-go theorem of purification for Gaussian states is built.
+In section IV, we furtherly study the structure of IGOs in two-mode continuous-variable systems and characterize conversion of one kind of important Gaussian pure states under IGOs.
+The last section is a summary of our findings.